gameswapfi/gameswap-uikit/CONTRIBUTING.md

-# Contributing to the SaltSwap ecosystem 🥞
+# Contributing to the GameSwap ecosystem

 Thanks for taking the time to contribute !
-You can start by reading our [Contribution guidelines](https://docs.saltswap.finance/code/contributing) first.
+You can start by reading our [Contribution guidelines](https://docs.gameswap.finance/code/contributing) first.

 ## Setup